dr4ke616/go_cloudflare/README.md

-###Go CloudFlare
+# Go CloudFlare

 Something to be aware of, not all CloudFlare calls are currently supported.
 This is a new project.

 ## Example
-Some examples on how to use Go CloudFlare.
-You can get your CloudFlare token in the Account section of your profile.

-To get a single record using the record ID (you can find the ID on your cloudflare account):
+An example of how to get a single record using CloudFlare's record ID.
+You can find your token and any record ID on your CloudFlare profile.

 ```go
 import (
     "log"